Board of Directors

 Our Board of Directors is comprised of distinguished educators and advocates who are dedicated to our mission of “bridging.”
-Each one of our volunteer board members bring a unique perspective that is based on their area of expertise.
+Each of our board members brings a unique perspective, informed by their respective area of expertise.

 The Board